-The more complex the sale, the more difficult it becomes to generate solid leads.
+The more complex of a sale, the more difficult it becomes to generate solid leads.
 Sophisticated marketers now use a variety of social media content to keep business buyers engaged throughout the sales cycle.
 But it’s common for less savvy marketers to resort to simple tricks to obtain names (instead of qualified leads) in order to show campaign results.

 Effective B2B lead generation campaigns are designed to handle the front end of the selling process—to engage potential buyers and build value so a sales rep can pick up the lead without having to start from scratch.